 Personal safety and the security of our campus is of importance to The University of Virginia’s College at Wise.
-In order to keep you informed about safety and security issues, copies of the College’s Annual Security Report (ASR) and Fire Safety Report are available below.
+In order to keep you informed about safety and security issues, the College’s Annual Security & Fire Safety Report (ASR) is linked below.

 In accordance with The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), codified as 20 U.S.C.§1092(f) in 1989, the ASR contains information regarding campus security and personal safety including topics such as: crime prevention, campus police authority, crime reporting, fire safety, and other matters of importance related to security and safety on campus.
 It also contains information about crime statistics for the three previous calendar years concerning reported crimes that occurred on campus, in certain off-campus buildings or property owned or controlled by the College, and on public property within or immediately adjacent to and accessible from the campus.
 Further, the Higher Education Opportunity Act requires institutions that maintain on-campus student housing to publish an annual fire safety report that outlines fire safety practices and standards of the institution.

 The Annual Security & Fire Safety Report is available each year by October 1.
 It is linked here:

 2015 Annual Security & Fire Safety Report (CY 2012, 2013 & 2014 statistics)

 A copy is available upon request by calling Campus Police (276-328-0190) or the Office of Compliance & Conduct (276-376-3451).